dxdesjardins/Cooldown-Tracking-GUI/README.md

 # Cooldown Tracking HUD

 Searches the active window for images and draws configurable progressbars once they appear.
+Created Progress Bar can have two stages (one to indicate a status effect timer and a second to indicate subsequent cooldown timer.

 Uses the windows API to draw the progress bar to the screen.
 Designed to have minimal dependance on high level external libraries.

 ## Configuration Options

-1. Progressbar Location, Color, Size, Refresh Rate,
+1. Progress Bar Location, Color, Size, Refresh Rate
+2. Can search for multiple images simultaneously
-2. Search Frequency
+3. Search Frequency
-3. Image Tolerance
+4. Image Tolerance

 ## Dependancies